Table of Contents

 Termination and restricted access

-Didacte may close all accounts left unconfirmed as well as those which have been inactive for at least twelve (12) consecutive months.
+Didacte may close all accounts left unconfirmed as well as those which have been inactive for at least twelve (12) consecutive months, without notice.
 It may also modify its Website and the services it provides, or decide that it will no longer offer or operate them.
 In any event, it reserves the right, at its sole and absolute discretion and for any reason whatsoever, to refuse to provide services to any individual or entity or to terminate services it already provides.

 Settlement of disputes